-Nissan Xterra owners have reported 45 problems linked to engine cooling system (under the engine and engine cooling category).
+Nissan Xterra owners have reported 46 problems related to engine cooling system (under the engine and engine cooling category).

 See all problems of the 2007 Nissan Xterra.

-The VIN of this Xterra is 5N1AN08W38_.
-The vehicle involved is a 2008 Nissan Xterra.
+The contact owns a 2008 Nissan Xterra.
 The contact stated that the vehicle shifted out of gear independently.
 The vehicle was taken to a dealer for a diagnostics, who stated that there was a cooling fluid leak and a transmission fluid leak, which caused contamination of the transmission.
 The failure was reported to the manufacturer.
 The failure mileage was 82,000.
 The current mileage was 83,000.
-The failure date was April 7, 2013.

 See all problems of the 2008 Nissan Xterra.

-The vehicle involved was a 2006 Nissan Xterra.
-The vehicle identification number (VIN) of the car was 5N1AN08W16_.
 Transmission fluid leaked into the cooling system requiring the complete replacement of both major components.
 Total cost of the work was over $5000 after checking with numerous repair facilities.
 Apparently this is a known issue as every repair shop I talked to said this is an extremely common problem and that every customer has complained about Nissan's response.
-This issue happened on Thursday, Nov.
-1, 2012.

 See all problems of the 2006 Nissan Xterra.

-The owner has a 2006 Nissan Xterra.
+The contact owns a 2006 Nissan Xterra.
 The contact stated that the vehicle was repaired under the recall associated with NHTSA campaign id number 10v517000 (engine and engine cooling).
 Two days later, the vehicle staled while being driven at 45 mph.
 The contact also stated that on another occasion, both headlights failed to illuminate while driving.
 The vehicle was towed to a local mechanic.
 The mechanic stated that the ecm failed and needed to be replaced for a second time.
 The manufacturer was contacted.
 The vehicle was not repaired.
 The failure mileage was 8,302 and the current mileage was 8,350.
-It was 05/04/2012 when this engine cooling system issue occurred.

-The VIN of the problem Xterra is 5N1AN08U36_.
-The owner has a 2006 Nissan Xterra.
+The contact owns a 2006 Nissan Xterra.
 The contact stated that the vehicle stalled without warning.
 The contact restarted the vehicle and took the vehicle to the dealer for inspection.
 The dealer advised that that there was a recall for the electronic control module (ecm) relay under NHTSA campaign id number 10v517000 (engine and engine cooling).
 The vehicle was repaired under the recall and a few days later, the catalytic converter failed.
 The vehicle was taken back to the dealer where they informed the contact that the cause of the catalytic converter failure was due to the ecm relay failure.
 The vehicle was not repaired.
 The manufacturer was notified and they offered to pay a percentage of the costs for repair.
 The failure mileage was 79,000.
-This problem occurred on Fri., Mar.
-9, 2012.

-The vehicle involved was a 2005 Nissan Xterra.
-The VIN of the problem Xterra is 5N1AN08U45_.
 Transmission failed due to a a known defect in the Nissan cooling system for 2005 Xterra's - this defect allows anti freeze to leak into transmission and cause failure.
-This issue happened on Thursday, Aug.
-18, 2011.

 See all problems of the 2005 Nissan Xterra.